 Like all of the University of Washington campuses, UW Tacoma has one commencement ceremony per year, held at the end of the Spring Quarter.
-Students who graduated during the previous Autumn or Winter quarters and those who anticipate graduating in Spring or Summer quarters of the current year are eligible to participate if they have filed a graduation application.
-It is the student's responsibility to apply for graduation by the deadline; for more information, see Filing a Graduation Application.
+Students who graduated during the previous autumn or winter quarters and those who anticipate graduating in spring or summer quarters of the current year are eligible to participate if they have filed a graduation application.
+It is the student's responsibility to apply for graduation by the deadline.
 Information about the ceremony and what you need to do to prepare for it can be found on the UW Tacoma Commencement website.